As we have seen, pairs provide a primitive “glue” that we can use to

 Observe how the painter data abstraction, and in particular the representation

-of painters as procedures, makes beside
+of painters as procedures, makes beside easy to implement.
+The

-procedure need not know anything about the details of the
+beside procedure need not know anything about the details of the

 component painters other than that each painter will draw something in its